A cluster has a load imbalance of resources.

 A higher threshold makes the cluster a more likely candidate for load imbalance.

-DRS is disabled for one or more virtual machines.
+- DRS is deactivated for one or more virtual machines.

-vMotion is not enabled or set up for the hosts in the cluster.
+- vMotion is not activated or set up for the hosts in the cluster.

 Address the problem that is causing the load imbalance.